 Once again the United Church of God's doctrinal group attempts to blur the lines between a practice the scriptures permit and the SIN they commit.
 This time it centers around meal preparation on high days.
 According to the UCG, because God permits meals to be prepared on the annual holy days, He must also approve of His people seeking out unbelievers to prepare them.
 Furthermore, they contend that if the Almighty allows food to be prepared on His annual Sabbaths, He must also approve of it being done on His weekly Sabbath.

-"On the first day there shall be a holy convocation, and on the seventh day there shall be a holy convocation for you.
-No manner of work shall be done on them; but that which everyone must eat that only may be prepared by you."
-Ex.
-12:16
+And in the first day there shall be a holy convocation, and in the seventh day there shall be a holy convocation to you; no manner of work shall be done in them, save that which every man must eat, that only may be done of you.
+(Ex.
+12:16)

-Here, God is not telling His people that others may be hired to prepare their food on His high days, He is telling them that they may prepare their food.
-Notice that He says these meals "may only be prepared by you."
+Here, God is not telling His people that others may be hired to prepare their food on His high days, He is telling them that they may prepare their own food.
+Notice that He says these meals may "only be prepared by YOU."
+However, when it came to the weekly Sabbath food preparation was strictly forbidden (Ex.
+16:23).
+This truth is also born out when God explains the timing as well as certain rules pertaining to His Holy convocations—including the Sabbath.

 Respectfully,